discipl/waardepapieren/documentation/solution-architecture.md

 <<picture>>

-The following stakeholders and use cases are identified:
+The following stakeholders are identified:

-- issuer
-- client
-- validator
-- administrator
+- issuer : automated (abundance) service available at location of issuer and/or through its website
+- clerk : employee that helps a client at location of issuer, services, identifies and authorizes the client manually
+- authorization service : automated service that identifies and authorizes client when client self services him/herself and accesses issuer through website
+- client : person in need of verifiable information required by a validator
+- validator : actor that needs to receive / verify information from client
+- administrator : actor that controls and monitors the automated issuer service

 ## Information layer

-All information is temporarily held in verifiable claim channels on the so called ephemeral platform (in memory).
+All information is temporarily held in verifiable claim channels on the so called discipl ephemeral platform (in memory).
 This platform will enforce access rights denoted by the channel owner through discipl-4sacan, so all channels are only accessible to the channel owner holding a corresponding private key created and temporarily held by the channel owner.
 Of course the party hosting the ephemeral server and it's administrator needs to be trusted also, but as this is the issuer as source of the information it is by definition a party already chosen or forced to be trusted by the client.
 The following channels will be created using this solution holding the following information (verifiable claims) with what kind of accessibility retention:

 <<picture>>